Satsuki Shō

-The Satsuki Shō (皐月賞) is a Grade 1 flat horse race in Japan for three-year-old thoroughbred colts and fillies run over a distance of 2,000 metres (approximately 1 1/4 mile) at the Nakayama Racecourse, Funabashi, Chiba, in April.
+The Satsuki Shō (皐月賞) is a Japanese Grade 1 flat race for three-year-old thoroughbred colts and fillies run over a distance of 2,000 metres (approximately 1 mile 2 furlongs) at the Nakayama Racecourse, Funabashi, Chiba, and scheduled to take place each year at mid April.

+History

-It was first run in 1939 and is the Japanese equivalent of the English 2,000 Guineas.
-(Note that the original 2,000 Guineas is currently run at 1,609 metres, or one mile, about two furlongs shorter than the Satsuki Shō.)
+The Satsuki Shō was first contested in 1939 as Yokohama Nōrinshō Shōten Yonsai Yobiuma (横浜農林省賞典四歳呼馬) over a distance of 1,850 metres at Negishi Racecourse in Yokohama, Kanagawa, and is regarded as the Japanese equivalent of the 2,000 Guineas.
+(Note that the original 2,000 Guineas is run at 1,609 metres, or one mile, about two furlongs shorter than the Satsuki Shō.)

+The race was run at Negishi Racecourse until 1942, but the course was closed due to the World War II in 1943 and it was staged at Tokyo Racecourse over a distance of 1,800 metres until 1944.
+After a two-year hiatus, the race was resumed at Tokyo Racecourse twice in 1947 and 1948, then it was renamed to the Satsuki Shō and settled at Nakayama Racecourse since 1949.
+The distance was first set to 1,950 metres, then extended to 2,000 metres in 1950.

+It is one of Japan's five Classic races, and it also serves as the opening leg of the Japanese Triple Crown followed by the Tōkyō Yūshun (Japanese Derby) and the Kikuka Shō (Japanese St. Leger).

 Trial races

 Trial races provide automatic berths to the winning horses or placed horses as specified.